 - Federally recognized Indian tribes, including any Alaska Native village, or a regional or village corporation

-- Consortia consisting of two or more federally recognized Indian tribes
+- Consortia consisting of 2 or more federally recognized Indian tribes

 Geographic Coverage